-- 1-2.6 Nitrocellulose Fountain A device whose primary function is similar to that of a fountain which contains nitrocellulose (of less than 12.6% nitrogen by weight) as primary chemical component.
-Metal sparks or color effects are typically produced. - 1-2.7 Pyrotechnic Composition A chemical mixture that, on burning and without explosion, produces visible displays, bright lights, whistles, or motion. - 1-2.8 Safety Fuse A fuse consisting of a thread-wrapped black powder train that has been coated with a water-resistant material. - 1-2.9 Side Ignition The ignition of a fuse at a point other than at the tip when the side of the fuse is placed in direct contact with the glowing tip on a lighted cigarette.

-1-2.10 Specialty Item - A fireworks item that resembles in physical form articles commonly recognized as appealing to or intended for use by children.
+- 1-2.6 Pyrotechnic Composition A chemical mixture that, on burning and without explosion, produces visible displays, bright lights, whistles, or motion. - 1-2.7 Safety Fuse A fuse consisting of a thread-wrapped black powder train that has been coated with a water-resistant material. - 1-2.8 Side Ignition The ignition of a fuse at a point other than at the tip when the side of the fuse is placed in direct contact with the glowing tip on a lighted cigarette. - 1-2.9 Specialty Item A fireworks item that resembles in physical shape and form articles commonly recognized as appealing to children.
 This includes, but is not limited to, devices that resemble cartoon characters, toys, vehicles, boats, and animals and that are designed to produce limited visible, audible, or motion effects.